A Phy 100 Contemporary Astronomy—The Cosmic Connection (3)

 Vectors, kinematics, dynamics, vibrations and waves, sound, fluids, and thermodynamics.
 May not be taken for credit by students with credit for A Phy 140 or 141.
 Prerequisite(s): three years of high school mathematics.
 [NS]

 Laboratory experiments to complement the topics being studied in A Phy 105.
 One laboratory each week.
 Co-requisite(s): A Phy 105.
 Offered fall semester only.

 Electrostatics, circuit electricity, magnetism, geometrical and physical optics, atomic and nuclear phenomena.
 May not be taken for credit by students with credit for A Phy 150 or 151.
 Prerequisite(s): A Phy 105.
 [NS]

 A Phy 109 General Physics Lab (1)

 Laboratory experiments to complement the topics in A Phy 108.
 One laboratory period each week.
 Co-requisite(s): A Phy 108.
-Offered spring and summer semesters only.
+Offered spring semester only.

 A Phy 112 Star Systems (3)